ENFORCEMENT OF SUPPORT OBLIGATION

 The AGO may receive a request from a private citizen to criminally

-the AGO agrees to pursue the case, the AGO will work the case with funds from
+AGO agrees to pursue the case, the AGO will work the case with funds from their

-refer to CS 075P Safeguarding Case Information, and CS 076P Release of Case
+CS 075P Safeguarding Case Information, and CS 076P Release of Case Information

 Out-of-State Noncustodial Parents

-the National Crime Information Center (NCIC) must be obtained from the CNS
+National Crime Information Center (NCIC) must be obtained from the CNS Section Director.

-should notify the CNS section director, and keep in contact with the AGO
+NCIC, the prosecutor should notify the CNS Section Director and keep in contact

 costs are not recouped from CSS funds.